Selling alcohol in licensed premises and registered clubs

 Legislation controls the sale of alcohol to the public in different licensed premises.
 The County Court is responsible for issuing liquor licences in their area.

 There are different licensing conditions attached to each type of premises.
 The premises are:

 - guest houses

 - higher education institutions

-- places of public entertainment (theatres, ballrooms, race tracks)
+- places of public entertainment (cinemas, theatres, ballrooms, race tracks)

 - refreshment rooms in public transport premises (railway or bus stations, airports and harbours)

 - seamen’s canteens

 - non-seagoing vessels

 - local producer's premises